Cherry Cornmeal Upside-Down Cake

 Spread the batter evenly over the cherries.

-Place the skillet on the prepared baking sheet and bake until the top is set and golden brown, about 45 minutes.
+Place the skillet on a baking sheet and bake until the top is set and golden brown, about 45 minutes.
 Cool the cake in the skillet on a rack for about 15 minutes.

 Cherry Cornmeal Upside-Down Cake